appbaseio/reactive-manual/docs/v1.0.0/components/DataSearch.md

     Sets the placeholder text to be shown in the searhbox input field.
 Defaults to "Search...".
 - **autocomplete** `Boolean` [optional]
     Sets whether the autocomplete functionality should be enabled or disabled.
 Defaults to true.
+- **highlight** `Boolean` [optional]
+    Whether highlighting should be enabled in the returned results.
+- **highlightFields** `Array` [optional]
+    When highlighting is enabled, this prop allows specifying the fields which should be returned with the matching highlights.
+When not specified, it defaults to applying highlights on the field(s) specified in the **appbaseField** prop.

 ### CSS Styles